-The 1980 discovery[19] of a new fundamental constant of nature, the Nobel Prize discovery of exact impedance quantization in the quantum Hall effect, follows from and was greatly facilitated by scale invariance, by the classically peculiar independence of the measured resistance on the size or shape of the Hall bar, by the topological character of the impedance.
-Prior to that discovery, impedance quantization was more implied than explicit in the literature[20-25].
+The 1980 discovery[21] of a new fundamental constant of nature, the Nobel Prize discovery of exact impedance quantization in the quantum Hall effect, was greatly facilitated by scale invariance.
+This classically peculiar impedance is topological, the measured resistance being independent of the size or shape of the Hall bar.
+Prior to that discovery, impedance quantization was more implied than explicit in the literature[22-27].

-In the 1959 thesis of Bjorken[22] is an approach summarized[26] as "...an analogy between Feynman diagrams and electrical circuits, with Feynman parameters playing the role of resistance, external momenta as current sources, and coordinate differences as voltage drops.
-Some of that found its way into section 18.4 of..." the canonical text[23].
-Lacking the concept of quantized impedance, without knowing what to match to, the jump at that time from well-considered analogy to an actual photon-electron model is difficult to imagine.
+In the 1959 thesis of Bjorken[24] is an approach summarized[28] as "...an analogy between Feynman diagrams and electrical circuits, with Feynman parameters playing the role of resistance, external momenta as current sources, and coordinate differences as voltage drops.
+Some of that found its way into section 18.4 of..." the canonical text[25].
+As presented there, the units of the Feynman parameter are [sec/kg], the units of mechanical conductance[14].
+Form factors are proportional to conductances, inversely proportional to resistances.